Exclusive Webinar Alert: Get Unmatched Visibility by Unifying NDR & SASE, Experts’ Tips!

 DONT_REQ_PREAUTH

 When an AD user account has DONT_REQ_PREAUTH flag, the attacker can ask for an encrypted Ticket Granting Ticket (TGT) for the user without providing a password.
 The TGT is signed with the target user password, allowing the attacker to try brute forcing the password offline.
-This type of attack is known as ‘As-Rep Roasting’ (MITRE T1558.004).
+This type of Active Directory attack is known as ‘As-Rep Roasting’ (MITRE T1558.004).

 We will flag the following LDAP query as suspicious: